confluentinc/examples/ccloud-monitoring/docs/producer-scenarios/authorization-problem.rst

    |Confluent Cloud Panel|

 #.
 Change the topics filter to show only ``demo-topic-1``.
+Observe:

+   - ``Topic retained bytes`` has flattened because the records sent by the producer are not getting written to the log.

+   - ``Topic received bytes`` is continuing to reflect network utilization that |ccloud| is receiving the records, before they get denied due to authorization errors.

-Notice that ``Topic retained bytes`` has flattened because the records sent by the producer are not getting written to the log, and ``Topic sent bytes`` (records being sent to the consumer) has dropped to zero, because there are no new records to send to it.
+   - ``Topic sent bytes`` (records being sent to the consumer) has dropped to zero, because there are no new records to send to it.

    |Confluent Cloud Dashboard Producer Authorization Problem|